BU-Spark/ml-bu-autograder/aseef-client-docs.md

 If you're using **external LLM APIs** (e.g., OpenAI, Gemini, etc.), many of them can directly accept files or support advanced document processing features without requiring you to manually extract or chunk content. **Gemini**, in particular, offers relatively low-cost multimodal capabilities and supports direct file input.
 However, there is a trade-off: when using external models, especially for grading student submissions that reference course materials, the system must send the **entire relevant course material** along with the student submission.
 For large files, this can lead to high token usage and significant cost.
 This makes such solutions best suited for smaller documents or where document relevance can be pre-filtered and trimmed.

-5. (Zach) Prompt engineering methods and techniques applicable to your use case.
-- idk